w3c/automotive/security-privacy-questionnaire.md

 certain features to third parties if the third parties are found to be abusing the functionality.

-**2.14.
-How do the features in this specification work in the context of a browser's Private Browsing or Incognito mode?**
+## How do the features in this specification work in the context of a browser's Private Browsing or Incognito mode?

 **Answer:**